boazsegev/iodine/SPEC-Websocket-Draft.md

 ### Draft Inactivity Notice

-This proposed draft is only implemented by Iodine and hadn't seen external activity in the last four months.
-It is unlikely that this initiative will grow to become a community convention.
+This proposed draft is only implemented by Iodine and hadn't seen external activity in a while.

+Even though a number of other development teams (such as the teams for the Puma and Passenger server) mentioned that they plan to implements this draft, Iodine seems to be the only server currently implementing this draft and it is unlikely that this initiative will grow to become a community convention.

-I still believe it's important to separate the Websocket server from the Websocket application (much like Rack did for HTTP).n I hope that in the future a community convention for this separation of concerns can be achieved.
+I still believe it's important to separate the Websocket server from the Websocket API used by application developers and frameworks, much like Rack did for HTTP.
+I hope that in the future a community convention for this separation of concerns can be achieved.

 ---
 ## Rack Websockets